clairefinley/clairefinley.github.io/content/authors/admin/_index.md

 ## Hi, I'm Claire Finley

 I am a third-year graduate student at The University of Texas at Austin, advised by Prof. Brendan Bowler (The University of California, Santa Barbara).
-I am broadly interested in the question of giant planet formation.
+My research utilizes multi-wavelength direct imaging to study giant planet formation.
 Please feel free to reach out to me via email if you have questions about my work or would like to discussion a potential collaboration.